Tactical Combat Casualty Care

 - Gaining fire superiority is essential to the success of any rescue operation!

-- Additionally medically trained personnel like combat lifesavers, combat first responders and medics should be equipped with personal defense weapons used to defend themselves and the casualty in this stage.
+- Additionally medically trained personnel like combat lifesavers and combat medics should be equipped with personal defense weapons used to defend themselves and the casualty in this stage.

 Death by Blood Loss